V07 · Stream 05 · Channel 4

 6

-For close votes — particularly the Tornetta-style executive-compensation revotes, controller-transaction approvals, controversial governance-charter amendments — the conversion is mathematically consequential.
-A 5-percentage-point increase in management-aligned retail voting can swing the outcome of a contested vote that the institutional-investor coalition would otherwise carry.
+For close votes — Tornetta-style executive-compensation revotes, controller-transaction approvals, contested governance-charter amendments — the magnitude is sensitive to the inputs above.
+Simple sensitivity analysis: under stylized assumptions, a five-percentage-point increase in enrolled-and-non-overridden retail voting could swing the outcome of a vote that the institutional-investor coalition would otherwise carry — but that is a transparent simulation, not a finding, and should be presented as such (interactive calculator forthcoming).

 The vote-execution comparison